JeffersonLab/myquery/README.md

 Query for all events on the timeline between the begin (inclusive) and end (exclusive) dates.

 _**Path:** myquery/interval_

+A detailed table of request parameters are given below.
+Most are fairly straightforward, but a brief discussion of the sampling routines is probably warranted.

+- The **binned** routine splits the time range up into the number of equally sized specified bins (l) and returns the first data point from each bin.
+This tries to give equal time-representation throughout the channel history.
+- The **event** routine returns every nth event, where n is based on the "l" parameter and the number of events in the requested channel history (n = count/l).
+This gives greater detail to portions of the signal that are "busier", but may leave portions of the time domain sparsely represented.
+- The **graphical** routine returns a data set that attempts to maintain graphical fidelity.
+The signal is split into approximately the number of specified bins (l), with each bin returning important characteristics such as min, max, non-update events, largest triangluar three bucket (LTTB) point.
+This makes the number of returned data points somewhat unpredicatable, but generally gives very good graphical results even for heavily downsampled signals.

 **Request URL Parameters**